Good customer service: 10 ways to deliver great customer service

 8. Equip agents with tools to work more efficiently

-Businesses can eliminate friction for agents in addition to customers by:
+Businesses can eliminate friction for agents as well as customers by:

 - Arming agents with a unified workspace, so they have customer context at their fingertips and don't have to toggle between different tools to help your customers.